-Sometimes, a client will request that we transition a three-season room into a year-round room.
-In this case, we will use permanent casement windows (which can open out 90% in summer months) surrounded by beaded board or wainscoting to give the sense the porch was enclosed over time.
+Sometimes, a client will request that we transition a three-season room into a year-round destination.
+In these cases, we often use permanent casement windows which open outward 90% in summer months surrounded by beadboard or wainscoting to give the impression of a porch was could have been enclosed over time.

 If this exploration of three-season rooms has you longing for one of your own, contact us to learn how we might approach the project.
 In the interim, we invite you to find meaningful inspiration in our portfolio.

 Originally posted October 3, 2019.